Contrasting American Axle & Manufacturing (DCH) & Its Peers

 |-7.16%

-This table compares American Axle & Manufacturing and its peers revenue, earnings per share (EPS) and valuation.
+This table compares American Axle & Manufacturing and its rivals top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue